redbrick/open-governance/documents/Constitution.md

 - 10% of the ordinary membership of the Society requests such a meeting in writing.
 - A quorum of the Governing Executive Committee requests such a meeting in writing.
-- A vacancy on the current Committee occurs and there is need to elect a replacement.
+- A vacancy on the current Committee occurs and there is a need to elect a replacement.

 **8.7** Elections for the offices of the Governing Executive Committee shall take place at the AGM or EGM (where relevant).